-6. Status and Conclusions
+7. Status and Conclusions

-Come Together is a fully working prototype, where it has all the features (and more!) described here.
-It is available at http://grouplab.cpsc.ucalgary.ca/cookbook, via the Demonstrations Section in that page's sidebar.
+Come Together is a fully working prototype available at http://grouplab.cpsc.ucalgary.ca/cookbook: it has all the features (and more!) described here.
+Full details concerning its implementation are in [16].
 It runs on a Windows platform, and requires no special equipment or software except for a webcam.